Blind welfare allowance is a means-tested payment from the HSE to people age 18 and over who are blind or have a visual impairment.

 - apply again if your situation changes

-Your local office will be able to help you.
+Your local health office will be able to help you.

 Find out more about making an appeal.